Skip to content

 Glide 0โ€“2 s 0 s Portamento time between consecutive MIDI notes.
 Applied to both layers.

-Both root-note knobs render their value as a note name (C3, F#4, โ€ฆ) rather than a raw number, matching the Note knobs on the Resonator and Sub panels.
+Both root-note knobs render their value as a note name (C3, F#4, โ€ฆ) rather than a raw number, matching the Note knob on the Sub panel.

 Glide smooths pitch transitions between notes at the per-layer level; 0 disables portamento, 2 s gives a long, slow slide.
 It applies equally to both layers.